Bianchi Type-$V$ cosmology in $f(R,T)$ gravity with $\Lambda(T)$: Introduction

 Despite the fact that Einstein's general relativity (EGR) is a triumphal success theory and the basis for the description of most of gravitational phenomena known to date, it fails to explain the recent discovery of the accelerating expansion of the universe.
 The recent observational data [1$-$13] strongly indicate that our universe is dominated by a component with negative pressure, dubbed as dark energy (DE), which constitutes with $\simeq 3/4$ of the critical density.
 In order to explain the nature of dark energy and the accelerated expansion, a variety of the theoretical models have been proposed in the literature such as quintessence, phantom energy, k-essence, tachyon, f-essence, chaplygin gas, etc. Among these different models of DE, the modified gravity theories are f(R) gravity [14$-$18] and Gauss-Bonnet gravity or f(G) gravity [19$-$23].
 Another approach to modified gravity theory is so called f(T) gravity [24$-$26], where $T$ is scalar torsion.
 These modified gravities have recently been verified to explain the late-time accelerated expansion of the Universe. \\

-One of the interesting and prospective versions of modified gravity theories is the $f(R, T)$ gravity proposed by Harko et al. \cite{ref27}, where the gravitational Lagrangian is given by an arbitrary function of the Ricci scalar $R$ and of the trace of the stress-energy tensor $T$.
-They have obtained the gravitational field equations in the metric formalism, as well as, the equation of motion for test particles, which follow from the covariant divergence of the stress-energy tensor.
+One of the interesting and prospective versions of modified gravity theories is the $f(R, T)$ gravity proposed by Harko et al. \cite{ref27}.
 The $f(R, T)$ gravity models can explain the late time cosmic accelerated expansion of the Universe.
 Recently, Chaubey and Sukla \cite{ref28}, Adhav \cite{ref29}, Samanta \cite{ref30}, Reddy et al. [31$-$33] have studied cosmological models in $f(R, T)$ gravity in different Bianchi type space-times. \\

 In recent years Bianchi universes are playing important role in observational cosmology, since the WMAP data [34$-$36] seem to require an addition to the standard cosmological model with positive cosmological constant that bears a likeness to the Bianchi morphology [37$-$42].
 According to this, the universe should reach to a slightly anisotropic special geometry in spite of the inflation, contrary to generic inflationary models [43$-$49] suggesting a non-trivial isotropization history of universe due to the presence of an anisotropic energy source.
 In order to explain the homogeneity and flatness of the presently observed Universe, it is usually assumed that this has undergone a period of exponential expansion [43, 45$-$47].
 Mostly the expansion of the universe is described within the framework of the homogeneous and isotropic Friedman-Robertson-Walker (FRW) cosmology.
 The reasons for this are purely technical.
 The simplicity of the field equations and the existence of analytical solutions in most of the cases have justified this over simplification for the geometry of space-time.
 However, there are no compelling physical reasons to assume the former before the inflationary period.
 To drop the assumption of homogeneity would make the problem interactable, while the isotropy of the space is something that can be relaxed and leads to anisotropy.
 Several authors [50$-$54] have studied particular cases of anisotropic models and found that the scenario predicted by the FRW model stand essentially unchanged even when large anisotropies were present before the inflationary period.
 Thus, the anisotropic Bianchi models become of academical interest.
 Out of this, in the present study Bianchi type-V space-time is taken into consideration. \\